watertap-org/watertap/docs/technical_reference/unit_models/nanofiltration_0D.rst

 Nanofiltration (0D)
 ====================
-This nanofiltration (NF) unit model is suitable for non-predictive case studies where the user wishes to specify, constant rejection fractions whilst preserving electroneutrality in the permeate stream (optional).
+This nanofiltration (NF) unit model is suitable for non-predictive case studies where the user wishes to specify constant rejection fractions whilst preserving electroneutrality in the permeate stream (optional).
 A single recovery fraction is assumed for all solvents, whilst individual rejection fractions can be set for all solutes, with the exception of one ion specified for maintaining electroneutrality.
 Solutes are assigned default rejection value by grouping them into either two categories, passing and excluded, with